transferzero/api-documentation/_docs/quick-integration.md

 # Re-using senders

 Finally you need to be able to re-use senders.
 This means any time you wish to create a transaction for the same sender you already used, you should use the same sender ID instead of creating a completely new sender object.
+This is so we can tie the transactions made by the same sender together for KYC and AML purposes.
 For more details please see [senders on transactions]({{ "/docs/transaction-flow/" | prepend: site.baseurl }}#sender).
+We propose using our External ID feature on the senders as that makes this step easier to implement.